canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

       partition-scheme of either MBR or GPT without modification.

     - A name.
 Valid values for named partition types are defined below.
-To avoid ambiguity, named types must be at least three characters in length.
+To avoid ambiguity, named types must be at least three characters in length and not contain hyphens or commas.

 id
     (*optional*) A GUID, to be used as a GPT unique partition id.
 This field